-A place's history reminds us of where things started and inspires us to keep moving into where we want to be.
+A destination's history reminds us of where things started and inspires us to keep moving to where we want to be.
 On March 24, 1803, the State of Ohio established Butler County.
 The county was named in honor of Richard Butler, who was killed in St. Clair's defeat in 1791.
 It was originally part of Hamilton County.
-Butler County is rich with historical landmarks, sculptures, museums, and community districts.
+Butler County is rich with historical landmarks, sculptures, historic districts and museums in Ohio.

 Throughout some of Butler County's oldest communities lie stunning historic gems.
 The Chrisholm Historic Farmsead in Trenton, built in 1874, was the home of the leading family of the Amish-Mennonite settlement that existed in the early 19th Century and it's listed on the National Register of Historic Places.
 Another historical treasure lies in Fairfield: the Elisha Morgan Farm Mansion is a Fleming Bond brick farm "mansion", listed on the National Register of Historic Places, was built in 1817.

 Hamilton is also home to many stunning historic homes that mark the grand architecture of years past.
 The city offers walking tours that highlights the area's most notable structures and provides a booklet that details the historical significance of each property.
 Take an interactive tour of Hamilton's historic landmarks and view the tour booklet by visiting the city's digital booklet: Walking Tours of Historic Hamilton, Ohio.

 Take a step back in time and experience the most stunning and significant historical landmarks in Butler County.

 The Morgan Township Historical Society Museum features exhibits relating to the development of Morgan Township and the surrounding area.
 Tours are available by appointment by calling 513-738-0845....[more]